jwlashley/password-manager/README.md

 - [ ] Proper error handling
 - [ ] Unit tests for each module

-## Contributing

-Contributions are welcome!
-The modular architecture makes it easy to work on individual components.
-Please feel free to:

-- Report bugs
-- Suggest features
-- Submit pull requests
-- Improve documentation

 ## Acknowledgments

 - Rust Cryptography Working Group for the `aes-gcm` crate